digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-43.md

   * Technicon forgot to send some cables for emergency stop.
 Those cables were sent Monday this week.
   * KUKA forgot to implement X11 (safety) interface.
 Technicon ordered this interface from KUKA.

+#### Mirgita Frasheri
+* Wrapping up Rbmq practitioners paper, and preparing the technical report at the same tim
+* Work on the fault injection paper for resubmission on Monday
+* Work on time discrepancy paper
+* Students still waiting for the DR motors (status yesterday)
 ## Sub-projects status